-Join us for a lively panel discussion featuring expert speakers who will explore this question by examining the history of plastics, sharing local and global perspectives, and presenting inspiring contemporary case studies that approach the promise and perils of plastics in new and innovative ways.
-Moderated by Roger Turner, the Institute’s curator of instruments and artifacts, this dynamic and interactive event will give you new perspectives on the shifting world of plastics—and the future of your everyday environment—from plastics circularity in healthcare and changing modes of recycling, to global plastics industry collaborations and beyond.
+This lively panel discussion featured expert speakers who explored this question by examining the history of plastics, sharing local and global perspectives, and presenting inspiring contemporary case studies that approach the promise and perils of plastics in new and innovative ways.
+Moderated by Roger Turner, the Institute’s curator of instruments and artifacts, this dynamic and interactive event revealed new perspectives on the shifting world of plastics—and the future of our everyday environment—from plastics circularity in healthcare and changing modes of recycling, to global plastics industry collaborations and beyond.

-Part of our new Science and Society speaker series, this event is presented in collaboration with the T. T. Chao Symposium on Innovation and the Organization of American States.
-Live interpretation in Spanish will be available to remote attendees.
+Part of our new Science and Society speaker series, this event was presented in collaboration with the T. T. Chao Symposium on Innovation and the Organization of American States.
+Live interpretation in Spanish was broadcast to remote attendees.

 - Jeremy A. Greene, Johns Hopkins University

 - Maurice M. Sampson II, Clean Water Action

 - Mona Webber, University of the West Indies

 About the T. T. Chao Symposium on Innovation